riceissa/craftinginterpreters/README.md

 You can read the book at https://craftinginterpreters.com/

+This repo contains my implementations of the Lox language from the book.
+There are two implementations: one is a tree-walk interpreter from Part II of the book, and the other is a bytecode virtual machine from Part III of the book.
+(The latter does not actually exist yet.)

+## Tree-walk interpreter

+The tree-walk interpreter is in the `tree-walk/` directory of the repo.

 I mostly just straightforwardly translate the interpreter from Java (which is what the book uses, for the first part) to Go.
 The biggest differences are: